Conquering the Hills: Proven Up‑and‑Downhill Workouts to Boost Your Race Performance

 Closing & Suggested Workout

-The beauty of hill work is that it builds strength, speed and confidence in one package.
-If you’re ready to translate today’s insights into action, try the Progressive Up‑and‑Downhill workout outlined above on a hill that feels “runnable” – not so steep that your form collapses, but steep enough to feel the effort.
+Hill work delivers strength, speed and confidence in a single package.
+If you’re prepared to put these ideas into action, try the Progressive Up‑and‑Downhill workout described above on a hill that feels manageable, steep enough to demand effort, but not so much that your form falls apart.

 Workout at a glance (kilometres, metric) – Approx. 6 km total: